CaashApp/plaid-sdk-laravel/README.md

 ## Security

-Plaid SDK for Laravel follows good practices of security, but 100% security cannot be assured.
+Plaid sdk for Laravel follows good practices of security, but 100% security cannot be assured.
-Plaid SDK for Laravel is provided **"as is"** without any **warranty**.
+Plaid sdk for Laravel is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._